rahmcoff/ESDocs/docs/room-editor/logic_props/lock.md

 :::note
 `On Lock` cannot be uset to send a 1/0 value to another lock, to circumvent that you can target an Animation that targets the other lock.
 :::

-## Password Indexes
-The lock object has multiple "indexes" to pass values to from zero up to the number of values your password contains
-- Locks also have a reset field, "R", that can be accessed from Scripts by targeting index -400
-- Locks also have a master unlock field, "U", that can be accessed from Scripts by targeting index -500